Soham-ChemE/CathodeAI-Battery-Materials-Screener/README.md

 ## Related work

-A manuscript describing this framework in full, including the complete DSI validation, bootstrap and leave-one-out analyses and the heuristic-invalidation result, is in preparation.
-This repository contains the complete, runnable pipeline behind it.
+A manuscript describing this framework in full, including the complete DSI validation, bootstrap and leave-one-out analyses and the heuristic-invalidation result, is prepared for submission to *Journal of Materials Chemistry A* (Royal Society of Chemistry).
+The Electronic Supplementary Information (`esi_main.tex`) and reference list (`rsc.bib`) are included in this repository; the main manuscript will be linked here once posted as a preprint.

 ## License